L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 \end{enumerate}

 This concludes the proof. \end{proof}

 \begin{rem} Recall that we are working with Seifert framings.
 However we have already noticed that the meridians of the Seifert framing coincide with the canonical meridians of $L$.
-This implies that the finite surgeries on $L$ with respect to the Seifert framing coincide with the finite surgeries on $L$ with respect to the canonical framing. \end{rem}
+This implies that a surgery coefficient $(r_1, r_2)$ on $L$ is rational with respect to the Seifert framing if and only if it is rational with respect to the canonical framing. \end{rem}